 The remodeled Flatiron is where refined American bar food lives happily in its ideal environment — with a bevy of craft beers.
 Owned by the Strickers, a husband-and-wife duo, this polished sports bar serves noshes like chili lime cauliflower, classic sandwiches, and truffle and waffle fries in a space that also features classic arcade games.

 The large selection of innovative and classic Tuscan dishes and house-made pasta has kept locals coming back for years.
 Ingredients are organic and locally sourced where possible, and there’s a vast selection of both Italian and California wines by the glass.
 Heated outdoor dining and curbside pickup are available and a private party dining room accommodates up to 45.

-Free-range chicken and sustainable seafood plus vegan and vegetarian dishes are the focus at this all-organic Latin fusion eatery run by Gabriela and her husband Guillermo, who hails from Yucatán.
-Try the popular puffy fish tacos with slaw and black beans, or chile rellenos.
+Free-range chicken and sustainable seafood plus vegan and vegetarian dishes are the focus at this all-organic Latin fusion eatery run by Mexico City native, Gabriela and her husband Guillermo, who hails from Yucatán.
+Try the top selling pescado asado, puffy fish tacos with slaw and black beans, or chile rellenos.
 The colorful street side dining patio, bedecked with palms, feels downright tropical.